chrishinds/pseudonymiser-pipeline-demo/README.md

 ```text
 region#1 = patient_pseudonymiser.translate(city#0, fixture='city_to_region', key_column='city', value_column='region')
 ```
-which captures the id of the pipeline, the transform's name, the parameters it was given.
+This captures the id of the pipeline, the transform's name, and the parameters it was given.
 Field indexes reflect a transform's position in its pipeline's transform list.

 ## Raise the Services